 As far as the sound goes, the voice acting is actually done surprisingly well for such a small title and I enjoyed the background music.
 The weapon sounds never seemed too noticeable, which threw me off a bit.
 That said, there are so many weapons flying around it may have become overpowering.

 Overall, this is quite a fun mecha game and budget priced.
 The story was disappointing, but the gameplay was better than I initially expected and worth praising.
-The several includes modes give you quite a few ways to play and it works well on the Switch too, as missions can be played in short bursts.
-As long as you’re just expecting a fun time flying around and shooting down enemies, I’d recommend this game.
+The several included modes give you quite a few ways to play and it works well on the Switch too, as missions can be played in short bursts.
+As long as you’re just expecting a fun time flying around and shooting down enemies, I’d recommend this game, but perhaps you should…

-This game can be bought digitally on the Nintendo eShop.
+This game can be bought digitally on the Nintendo eShop or Steam.

 Many thanks to the publisher for providing a review code for this title.